Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Experimental testing of spectral shearing compatibility with time-bins

-To this point, we have presented design and modeling for a proposed ZALM source implementation.
-Our design hinges on the compatibility of spectral shearing with time-bin qubits.
-Due to the analogue between frequency noise and phase noise in combination with the large frequency shifts applied during spectral shearing, it was not at all obvious to the authors at the outset that spectral shearing would be compatible with time-bin qubits even though by examining the clean ramp waveform applied to the phase modulator one may think it cannot cause too much phase issue.
-Thus, here we describe our results of experimentally testing that compatibility to build confidence in this aspect of the design.
-Essentially, for this testing we sent a pulsed laser through a delay-line interferometer then applied some varied type of spectral shearing to both pulses and sent that signal through an analyzer interferometer for phase-shift analysis.
+Experimentally, for this testing we sent a pulsed laser through a delay-line interferometer then applied some varied type of spectral shearing to both pulses and sent that signal through {another delay-line interferometer} for phase-shift analysis{, i.e., the analyzer interferometer}.
 We also examined the optical and electrical signals coming into the spectral-shearing modulator.
 We describe our test setup in more detail in Appendix~\ref{app:tbsetupdesc}.
 For these tests, we used classical power levels but as has been shown before for spectral shearing, these results will directly translate to single-photons~\cite{PhysRevLett.113.053603,Fan2016,PhysRevLett.118.023601}.

-Fig.~\ref{fig:TrigfreqshPD} and Fig.~\ref{fig:SinefreqshPD} show optical and electrical inputs to the spectral-shearing phase modulator for the (a) Maximum positive, (b) zero, and (b) maximum negative frequency shifts for the triangle and sine wave at 952~MHz, respectively.
-Due to the bandwidth and sensitivity limitations of the AWG and optical spectrum analyzer (OSA), respectively, we did not examine the sawtooth wave.
-Relatedly, by examining Fig.~\ref{fig:TrigfreqshPD} and Fig.~\ref{fig:SinefreqshPD}, the shearing waveforms look fairly similar indicating that the triangle wave needs more analog bandwidth to completely have the desired shape on the tips of the waveform.
-Moreover, because the AWG is attempting to emit a triangle wave, the power into the fundamental harmonic is lower leading to a lower overall peak-peak voltage compared to the sinewave at the same frequency.
-On the other hand, we can clearly see the relationship between the frequency shift and the slope.
-In Fig.~\ref{fig:SinefreqshPD}(a) the maximum shift corresponds to the pulse centered on the waveforms maximum positive slope, and similarly there is good correspondence between waveform slope and frequency shift for the other two figure panels with the pulses situated at the zero slope (peak) and maximum negative slope).
+Fig.~\ref{fig:SinefreqshPD} show{s} optical and electrical inputs to the spectral-shearing phase modulator for the (a) Maximum positive, (b) zero, and (b) maximum negative frequency shifts for the sine wave at 952~MHz, respectively. {Fig.~\ref{fig:SinefreqshPD} illustrates the relationship between the frequency shift and the slope.
+In Fig.~\ref{fig:SinefreqshPD}(a), the maximum shift corresponds to the pulse centered on the waveform's maximum positive slope, and similarly there is good correspondence between waveform slope and frequency shift for the other two figure panels with the pulses situated at the zero slope (peak) and maximum negative slope; the corresponding figure for the triangle wave is in the Appendix.}